Odakyu Ace: A Convenient Shopping Mall at Shinjuku Station

 One of the most unusual items is the smoothies offered as baby food.

-We offer a range of baby products made using organic fruits.
+They offer a range of baby products made using organic fruits.

-It's not just for children, but also chosen for personal consumption.
+These products are not just for children, but also chosen for personal consumption.

 Please take your time to look around the store and find your favorite organic ingredients.